«Friedreich's ataxia is putting Alessia to the test but we hope for new treatments», the parents' appeal - breaking latest news - Breaking Latest News

 The history of the disease

-Ataxia a later denomination.
-In Greek it means without order.
-And this is how the disease manifests itself: voluntary movements become uncoordinated, causing loss of balance and difficulty in executing the movements themselves, including those used to articulate speech.
+Ataxia is a later designation.
+In Greek it means “without order”.
+And this is exactly how the disease manifests itself: voluntary movements become uncoordinated, causing loss of balance and difficulty in executing the movements themselves, including those used to articulate speech.
 An ultra-rare hereditary neurological disease.
 It affects one in 20,000-50,000 people (5 out of 10,000 in Europe).
-The onset of symptoms during adolescence.
-The disease evolves and after 10 years the person is no longer able to walk independently.
+The onset of symptoms is during adolescence.
+The disease progresses and after 10 years the person is no longer able to walk independently.
 The presence of diabetes, hypertrophic cardiomyopathy has a negative impact on survival.

 Causes, symptoms and diagnosis